Ha1fDead/InteractionPrototype/readme.md

 - You can always set data into the clipboard without explicit permissions
 - Reading from the clipboard asynchronously always requires permissions

-## When to use Webgl or Html/CSS

-- I need to determine when to use a canvas element, and when do use native complex html /css
-  - using native html/css for GUIs is better
-  - but they need to be "Bolted" on seamlessly
-- Are there any instances of me wanting to make an interface WITHIN the game space itself?
-Most interfaces are just 2d flat interfaces...

-Reasons for needing to figure this out:

-- Take advantage of existing CSS animations, new HTML features (Drag and Drop)
-- Avoid having to recreate simple interfaces in webgl

 ## Resources

 - [Actual W3 Spec](https://www.w3.org/TR/clipboard-apis/)